niiknow/lambda-template/README.md

 },
 extra: {
   head_appends: 'append content to the head tag, if </head> is found',
-  content_prepends: 'prepend after the body tag if found; otherwise, append to content if no body tag found',
+  content_prepends: 'prepend after the body tag if found; otherwise, prepend to content if no body tag found',
   content_appends: 'stuff to append to the content body, if found; otherwise, append to the content' }
 ```